marnelfr/back-to-symfony/README.md

 ## The User
 No matter what security system we're using, we need what will be
-authenticated: our user class.
+authenticated: our user/company/client/broker class.
-The default provider used is ``users_in_memory`` when we add our security system.\
-``make:user`` can help us to add
-- our user entity class,
-- our user repository
-- and our user provider and update our main security firewalls to use it.\
-The user provider is an object that knows how to load our user objects... whether we're loading them from an API or from a database.

 The user class implement the ``Symfony\Component\Security\Core\User\UserInterface`` which has mainly three methods:
-This interface really has just 3 methods:
 - ``getUserIdentifier()``: that returns a visual identifier representing the user,
 - ``getRoles()``: deals with permissions
 - ``eraseCredentials()``: used to clear temporary and sensitive data stored on the user.

+The default provider used by our security system is ``users_in_memory``.\
+Using ``make:user``, we can add
+- our user entity class,
+- our user repository
+- and our user provider and update the main security firewalls to use it.\
+The user provider is an object that knows how to load our user objects... whether we're loading them from an API or from a database.

+Once with have our user class, we've the command ``make:auth`` that can help us to generate everything we need to build a login form system.